 For those who prefer to purchase a more seasonal gift, it’s important to understand what a runner needs for winter running success.
 Headbands, hats and socks can all stay warm above the fireplace before helping your runner stay warm on their favorite course.
 Compression sleeves for arms and calves also make great gifts.

 Ultimately, comfort is the key to conquering the elements.
 You can give your runner a hand with the gift of running gloves.
-Keeping fingers and hands warm by letting cool air out and warm air in, running gloves can provide more benefits than just fighting off wind chill.
-Many are designed to work with touchscreens so that anything from tracking progress to making phone calls is possible without exposing fingers to the cold.
+Keep fingers and hands warm by letting cool air out and warm air in.
+Running gloves can provide more benefits than just fighting off wind chill.
+Many are designed to work with touchscreens so that you can track progress or make phone calls without exposing fingers to the cold.

 While shopping for runners, taking the temperature into consideration is important, but so is the time of day.
 Runners who enjoy morning or afternoon jogs might want a pair of sunglasses or a visor.

 On the opposite end of the spectrum, night running brings an entirely new set of considerations, one of which is staying visible.
 Reflective gear such as visibility vests, reflective stickers and strobe lights are all valuable tools.
 Since safety is always a priority, you can also never go wrong with pepper spray or alarm keychains.